 The five-year levy would generate $226,000 per year from the original millage and $279,000 per year from the new millage.

 The current millage costs the owner of a $100,000 home about $10 per month.
-The additional 0.3 mills would cost an additional $11 per month for those homeowners, park officials said, for a yearly cost of about $252.
+With the 0.3 mill increase, the levy would cost those homeowners $17.87 each year.

 East Liverpool man sentenced in Pa. scam

 The founder and former CEO of the Pennsylvania Cyber Charter School has been sentenced in federal court to 20 months in prison on a charge of tax conspiracy, United States Attorney Scott W. Brady announced Tuesday.

 Nicholas Trombetta, 63, of East Liverpool, Ohio, was sentenced by Chief U.S. District Judge Joy Flowers Conti.